samdsouza/Sustaining-Engineering-/sampleDoc/source/Issue Types.rst

 .. figure:: SolvedDU.png
    :alt: Solved DU/DL/DC

    Issues that are associated to a DU/DL/DC case that has been resolved by Support and that no require action from CPE.
-THese tickets are open to track quality metrics.
+These tickets are open to track quality metrics.

 .. figure:: emergencyCallout.png
    :alt: Emergency Call-Out